-The Resource Conservation District of Santa Cruz County and the University of California, Santa Cruz - Hydrogeology Group recently completed a joint project funded by the California Coastal Conservancy, entitled "Regional Managed Aquifer Recharge and Runoff Analysis in Santa Cruz County, California" (Fisher et al., 2017).
+The Resource Conservation District of Santa Cruz County and the University of California, Santa Cruz - Hydrogeology Group recently completed a joint project funded by the California Coastal Conservancy, entitled "Regional Managed Aquifer Recharge and Runoff Analysis in Santa Cruz County, California" (Recharge and Runoff Study).
+Fisher et al., 2017).
 The project studied the possibility for effective groundwater replenishment throughout Santa Cruz County, including within the Basin.
-It identified surface soils throughout the county where groundwater recharge was most probable as well as compiling a series of subsurface conditions that can impact recharge suitability.
+The studylt identified surface soils throughout the county where groundwater recharge was most probable as well as compiling a series of subsurface conditions that can impact recharge suitability.
 A program outline is available at: http://rcdsantacruz.org/managed-aquifer-recharge